Search policies and procedures by title or keyword

 As a part of the investigation, Recipient must provide an opportunity for all parties to present written statements, identify witnesses, and submit other evidence.

 Both Complainants and Respondents may utilize Advisors throughout the investigation process.
-Advisers are not permitted to directly participate in resolution hearings or an informal resolution conference; they may be present solely to advise or support the party and are prohibited from speaking directly to the Investigator, the Sexual misconduct or power-based violence Adjudicator, other parties or witnesses.
+Advisers are not permitted to directly participate in resolution hearings or an informal resolution conference; they may be present solely to advise or support the party and are prohibited from speaking directly to the Investigator, the power-based violence or sexual misconduct Adjudicator, other parties or witnesses.

 Findings and Investigative Report